gearglow/ReptiliaWithATwist/The List.md

 "Of course," she replied.
 "Let's find somewhere more private."

 They adjourned to an unused classroom, where Hermione conjured a sofa and an armchair as Luna cast several privacy palings.
-They flanked Elysia on the sofa, while Mr. Tonks took the armchair, shuffling through a briefcase for a moment.
+They flanked Elysia on the sofa, while Mrs. Tonks took the armchair, shuffling through a briefcase for a moment.

-"I confess, sir, that I'm in a bit of a daze," Elysia said.
+"I confess, ma'am, that I'm in a bit of a daze," Elysia said.
 "How bad is it?"

-"Not as bad as it could be, Miss Potter," he replied.
+"Not as bad as it could be, Miss Potter," she replied.
 "While, yes, you are irrevocably compelled to compete, that _does_ come with some privileges and concessions.
 For instance, you are now exempt from the end-of-year exams, may skip any classes you wish in order to prepare for the tasks, and are allowed a certain degree of immunity regarding interference.
 In short, if someone or something gets in the way of you competing, you are legally within your rights to, ahem, _handle_ it as you see fit."

 The girls gasped.
 "Are you saying I can get away with murder?"
 Elysia asked.

-"Well," Mr. Tonks said hesitantly.
+"Well," Mrs. Tonks said hesitantly.
 "I would hope not _murder,_ as such, but anything short?
 Almost certainly."

 "Well _that's_ food for thought," Hermione said.